 Social justice warriors, some well meaning, some spoiling for a fight – jump on the most tenuous acts of injustice or perceived slight – and seek to ruin reputations, credibility or debate.
 It’s right that people should be called out for expressing views that seek to harm or smear social sub-groups, or that re-enforce flimsy, inaccurate stereotypes.
 I can’t help feeling that the angry mob has tipped the balance in favour of widespread self-censorship and has seen withdrawal in public debate by reasoned voices and reasonable individuals.

 Have we lost the art of civility?
 Have we fallen out of practice in being able to ‘agree to disagree’?
-It does seem that in feeding our will to power, our need f0r validation, that those who hold different opinions have become our mortal enemies.
+It does seem that in feeding our will to power, our need for validation, that those who hold different opinions have become our mortal enemies.

 Mainstream media hangs over us like an oppressive storm cloud that covers us all in a fug of negativity.
 It shapes not only public debate and opinion, but also manipulates our collective health and well-being.
 The one-way/uni-directional communication system that has been prevalent for decades makes us impotent.
 Social media has torn this system asunder, presenting a right to reply, offering feedback on those narratives and giving a voice to the unheard.
-When we’re all screaming into the void, all that can be heard is our own solipsistic cries.

 Yet when the whole world has to share the same platform – are we any more empowered than when we had no voice at all?